kingphenix/Kingphenix/README.md

 ## Featured Builds
 -  **PaintballWithPolicy** – Modern website for one of the biggest painball brands in Nigeria
 - **Portfolio Site** – A portfolio site utilizing my skills to do a little showoff
-- **Web3 Pice Wactch** – A clean simple crypto webapp to monitor prices without downloading any app
+- **Crypto Pice Wactch** – A clean simple crypto webapp to monitor prices without downloading any app

 ---